pancaketaicho/100-days-of-code/log.md

 **Today's Progress**: Continued through the FreeCodeCamp curriculum.
 Finished Basic CSS and most of Applied Visual Design.
 Wrapping my mind around the CSS heart shape exercise was fulfilling.

-**Thoughts** I doubt whether or not I'll really be able to see this through.
+**Thoughts:** I doubt whether or not I'll really be able to see this through.
 For the first time in a long time I'm going to have to resolve to see something through to the end over a long period of time.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->